rocketblend/rocketblend/README.md

 # RocketBlend

-Tools to manage blender versions and blend files.
+Tool to manage blender versions and blend files.

 ## Description